 Treatment / Management

-While rosacea responds well to treatment, this does not prevent or treat rhinophyma.
-Rosacea treatment centers around antibiotics and oral isotretinoin, best utilized in mild to moderate severity.
+While rosacea responds well to treatment, this does not prevent or treat rhinophyma—rosacea treatment centers around antibiotics and oral isotretinoin, best utilized in mild to moderate severity.
 Isotretinoin aids symptom reduction by lowering sebum production and sebaceous gland size.
-Conversely, topical Retin-A has the potential to worsen rosacea due to enhanced irritation and sensitivity of increasingly erythematous and heavy telangiectatic skin.
+Conversely, topical Retin-A can potentially worsen rosacea due to enhanced irritation and sensitivity of increasingly erythematous and heavy telangiectatic skin.

-Patients must be off oral isotretinoin before surgery as it can prevent reepithelialization.
-The research proposes that topical metronidazole decreases skin inflammation by inhibiting the generation of reactive oxygen species opposed to reduction of skin bacteria.
-While tetracyclines are known for their bacteriostatic effects, it is their anti-inflammatory properties that benefit rosacea patients but does little for rhinophyma.
-Historically, X-ray therapy was utilized in the 1920s as it was shown to decrease sebaceous gland size and promoted atrophy of the pilosebaceous unit.
+Patients must be off oral isotretinoin before surgery as it can prevent re-epithelialization.
+The research proposes that topical metronidazole decreases skin inflammation by inhibiting the generation of reactive oxygen species as opposed to the reduction of skin bacteria.
+While tetracyclines are known for their bacteriostatic effects, their anti-inflammatory properties benefit rosacea patients but do little for rhinophyma.
+Historically, X-ray therapy was utilized in the 1920s as it was shown to decrease sebaceous gland size and promote the atrophy of the pilosebaceous unit.
 However, this treatment is out of favor due to the causation of secondary skin malignancies.

 Advanced rhinophyma treatment requires surgical measures to remove tissue.
-The principle aim of surgery is to reduce the hypertrophied sebaceous glands and recontour the nose.
+The principal aim of surgery is to reduce the hypertrophied sebaceous glands and re-contour the nose.
 Secondarily, techniques are used to promote re-epithelialization of the nose.
-As rhinophyma occurs in a noticeable central region of the face, surgery requires careful steps:
+Surgery requires careful steps as rhinophyma occurs in a noticeable central region of the face.
+These include: